zalyoung/gitlab-handbook/content/handbook/marketing/integrated-marketing/digital-strategy/social-marketing/team-member-social-advocacy.md

 ### Social Advocacy Strategy

-To enable all GitLab team members to confidently and comfortably share GitLab related stories on their personal social media channels in a way that is risk adverse yet provides measureable performance.
+To enable all GitLab team members to confidently and comfortably share GitLab related stories on their personal social media channels in a way that is risk averse yet provides measureable performance.

 #### Goals of social media advocacy